12407 Lake Shore Boulevard "Gwinn"

 Gwinn is listed in the National Register of Historic Places

 Mr. Mather would only consider the purchase with the abandonment Shipherd and Beach Avenues on either side.
-Council voted to vacate both streets on June 8, 1908, in an unusual agreement between owners of the land abutting the streets and Bratenahl Village Council.
-Mather began work on Gwinn in 1908 following the vacating of the two avenues.
+Council voted to vacate both streets on June 8, 1908.
+Mather began work on Gwinn immediately following the vacating of the two avenues.

 William Mather, a fifty-year-old bachelor, undertook the building of a lakefront estate for himself and his half-sister, Katherine.
 He consulted with Warren Manning as to a suitable architect.
-Manning suggested Charles A. Platt, a New York architect who had been called the “best country-house designer of the post-1900 period.”
+Manning suggested Charles A. Platt, a New York architect called the “best country-house designer of the post-1900 period.”

 Charles Adams Platt was born in 1861 in Manhattan.
 He explored his ideas on villa architecture during an 1892 trip to photograph Renaissance gardens in Italy.
 After returning from Italy, Platt received house and garden commissions for entire country estates.
 Platt continued to design country houses throughout his career, but he devoted much of his time to important urban and institutional commissions after 1920.
 Many of these commissions came from the Vincent Astor estate office, which employed Platt from 1906 through 1932, and also from residential clients with institutional interests.

-To Manning’s surprise, Platt accepted Mather's project on the condition that he would have control over landscaping the grounds, which he considered an integral part of his architecture.
+anning’s surprise, Platt accepted Mather's project on the condition that he would have control over landscaping the grounds, which he considered an integral part of his architecture.
 Mather agreed and consoled the disappointed Manning with the limited role as advisor on plantings.
-Mather and Platt formed a solid friendship, in which Mather proved to be as discerning as his architect in finding elegant design solutions to architectural and landscaping issues while avoiding unnecessary extravagance.
+Mather and Platt formed a solid friendship.
+Mather proved to be as discerning as his architect in finding elegant design solutions to architectural and landscaping issues while avoiding unnecessary extravagance.

 Gwinn, named for William Mather’s mother, Elizabeth Gwinn, was a sixteen-room Italian Renaissance villa.
-The exterior design of the mansion was restrained.
-Charles Platt subscribed to the classical aesthetic concept.
+Charles Platt subscribed to the classical aesthetic concept with the design of a restrained exterior.
 He modeled Gwinn’s north porch after the White House, with the most prominent architectural feature being the majestic semicircular portico facing Lake Erie, with its paired curving stairs and fountain court.

-The main entrance was on the west end of the home was unusual in that the main entrance on other Bratenahl lakefront homes was situated on the south end of the house facing the street.
+The main entrance was on the west end of the home was unusual in that the main entrance on other Bratenahl lakefront homes faced the street.
 The rooftop balustrade effectively hid the shallow roof.
-Ornamental detail was concentrated in a few spots, such as the Tuscan doorway.
+Platt concentrated ornamental detail in a few spots, such as the Tuscan doorway.

 Gwinn was perhaps more significant for the planning of the five-acre site, with its lake frontage on the north and garden to the south.
 Much thought was given to gracious outdoor living when planning the estate.
 A Renaissance balcony overlooked Lake Erie and the geometric Italian gardens by the lake.
 Its formal gardens laid out in the west section of the property.

-Construction of an asymmetrical concrete breakwater changed the rugged water's edge into a formal setting.
+The construction of an asymmetrical concrete breakwater changed the rugged water's edge into a formal setting.
 A terraced series of stairs descended to the beach from the house twenty-eight feet above the level of the lake.
 On the terrace landing, there was a fountain with a sculpture in the Italian Mannerist style.
-The majesty of the lake façade was counterbalanced by a more human scale formal and symmetrical garden.
+The majesty of the lake façade counterbalanced the more human scale formal and symmetrical garden.

 Formal gardens were developed south of the house to Lake Shore Boulevard.
-Gardens to the west were flanked on the north by a pergola and reflecting pool with a fountain in the center and a teahouse with colorful hand-painted ceilings and walls on the south.
+A pergola and reflecting pool with a fountain in the center and a teahouse with colorful hand-painted ceilings and walls flanked the gardesn to the west.

 The center section had a vast expanse of lawn extending south from the terrace.
 East of the lawn had a wild garden to the north that was Manning's expression of aesthetics.
 A bowling green occupied the area south of the wild garden.